DurianLatte913/HAFTrack-main/README.md

          |-- train
          |-- test
 ```

+## Train
+⏳ **Coming Soon!** The full training code and scripts will be open-sourced upon the acceptance of our paper.

 ## Test
 To test the model, you can use our pre-trained weights.
 Place the weights in the ./output/checkpoints/ directory.